RADAR-base/RADAR-IoT/data/kotlin/data-uploader/README.md

 ## Terminology
 These are the explanation of the main terms used in the context of this application -

 1. `Handler` - This is used for Handling data coming in from the pub/sub system.
-This is also responsible for subscribing to the topics/channels of the pub/sub system.
-It usually forwards data to the `DataConsumer`s.
+It usually proxies data from the pub/sub and forwards data to the `DataConsumer`s.
 2. `Consumer` or `DataConsumer` - These are the components that handle the actual processing of the data that is received from the `Handler`s.
 3. `Converter` - These are used to convert the message from one format to another.
 So that data can be read from the pub/sub system and sent/processed by the destination system(for DataConsumers).
 Hence these are specific to a particular sensor for a particular consumer.
 One implementation of a converter can be - deserializing a message received in JSON format from the pub/sub system and serializing it to AVRO format for uploading to kafka.
 4. `Connection` - Connection represents a connection to a external entity (like pub/sub system or a destination entity like influxdb).